 - If you have a friend who is about to drink and drive, step in.
 Take the keys away and help them get home safely.

-- Some bars and restaurants have programs to provide patrons a
+- Some bars and restaurants have programs to provide customers with a safe ride home.

 For more information, contact: